An Tran (guitarist): Early life and education

-Tran was born and raised in Hanoi.
-His parents were music enthusiasts, and his father placed a radio near his mother during pregnancy, which Tran later credited with his early connection to music.
+Tran was born and raised in Hanoi, Vietnam.
+His parents were music enthusiasts, and his father placed a radio near his mother during pregnancy, which Tran later credited with his earliest connection to music.
 He tried different instruments as a child but found the guitar particularly motivating.
 Inspired by his cousin’s guitar playing and by listening to rock and roll, he decided to pursue the instrument.

 At 15, he moved to the United States as an international student.
 During this period he temporarily quit the guitar, until encouragement from guitarist Anne Waller in Chicago renewed his focus.
 He earned his BA in Music from North Park University studying with Julie Goldberg and Tom Zelle.
 He was named a Lincoln Academy Student Laureate.

 Tran earned a Master of Music degree from Yale University, studying under Benjamin Verdery.
 In 2016, he won First Prize at the Hamilton International Guitar Competition in Ontario, Canada.
 He completed his DMA at Northwestern University in 2023 under Anne Waller.

 Career

 Tran released his debut album, Stay, My Beloved (2020), featuring classical guitar arrangements of Vietnamese folk songs.
 His second album, Napoléon Coste: Guitar Works, Vol. 6, was released by Naxos in 2023.

 He has performed widely across the U.S. and abroad, including appearances at Northwestern University’s Segovia Classical Guitar Series, the New Orleans International Guitar Festival at Tulane University, the New York Classical Guitar Society (Salon Series, Tenri Cultural Institute, 2023), The Little Theatre in Rochester, Stroede Center for the Arts, and Austin Classical Guitar.

-As an educator, Tran teaches at Roosevelt University’s Chicago College of Performing Arts, the University of Illinois Chicago. and Northern Illinois University’s School of Music where he directs the NIU International Guitar Series.
+As an educator, Tran teaches at Roosevelt University’s Chicago College of Performing Arts, the University of Illinois Chicago, and Northern Illinois University’s School of Music where he directs the NIU International Guitar Series.
 He co-founded Chicago Artopia, a nonprofit presenting free concerts on Chicago’s Southwest Side, and founded An Tran's International Guitar Workshop in Hanoi.
 He is a D’Addario Artist.